ColeMahlowitz/IoT-Bike-Lock/README.md

 Next in the readPin() function, we configure our newly created pin to be a digital input.
 This means that we are assigning that particular pin for a parcticular mode of operation.
 In this case, it will be used as a digital input which will recieve a 0 or a 1.
 More specifically, we are using [DIGITAL_IN_WAKEUP](https://electricimp.com/docs/api/hardware/pin/configure/) which is a specific function of the configure library.
 DIGITAL_IN_WAKEUP allows the device to enter a sleep state and only proceed with the following code when the configured pin recieves a digital HIGH.
 This demonstrates the event driven nature of the Imp.
 Please check [event driven programming](https://electricimp.com/docs/resources/eventprogramming/) for more info on event driven programming and how it corresponds with the Imp model.

 Then, I make a variable called "status" and store in it the voltage I read from the pin (which will be high when I arrive at this portion of the code).
+The next portion of the code uses an "if" statement which sends a message to the *agent* (internet communicative) portion of the code once the variable stored in status (the voltage on pin1) is HIGH.
+The Imp device talks the the Imp agent via [agent.send](https://electricimp.com/docs/api/agent/send/)